KeunsooHeo/keunsooheo.github.io/_pages/about.md

 ---
 # Awards and Honors

-- First-class honors (cumulative GAP : 4.33/4.5), The Catholic University of Korea, 2020
+- First-class honors (GAP : 4.33/4.5), The Catholic University of Korea, 2020